madanbaduwal/usa-university-application-process/visa_interview_questions.md

 7. What will you do after completing MS ?
 What are your plans after graduation?
 How will your study in the U.S be helpful to your home country after you come back?

 Answer:
-* After completing my master's degree, I will continue to work with BP Koirala eye foundation research on intelligence systems for blind and deft people.
+* After completing my master's degree, I will continue to work with "company name" research on intelligence systems for blind and deft people.
 Enriching blind and deaf people via artificial intelligence software.
-* Besides that, I will be continuing my previous companies Fusemachines, NAMII, and National innovation as a visiting researcher.
+* Besides that, I will be continuing my previous companies "companies"  as a visiting researcher.
 * Here is a great chance for me to become a pioneer in my field.

 8. Why Should I issue you a visa If I reject you?